China hot rolled coils, rebar fall on easing worries over supply curbs

 China's new construction starts in the first four months gained 12.8% from a year earlier, data from the National Bureau of Statistics showed.
 That compared with a growth of 28.2% in the first quarter.

 Prices of steelmaking ingredients on the Dalian Commodity Exchange also fell.
-Benchmark iron ore futures DCIOcv1, for September delivery, dropped 3.6% to 1,188 yuan per tonne.
+Benchmark iron ore futures DCIOcv1, for September delivery, dropped 3.3% to 1,193 yuan per tonne at close.

 ($1 = 6.4276 Chinese yuan)